Existence of weak solutions to volume-preserving mean curvature flow with obstacles: Discrepancy and density ratio estimates

 The main challenge when following the framework of \cite{T23} arises from the fact that the forcing term is no longer constant in the spatial variable due to the presence of obstacles, which fails the availability of \cite[Proposition 6]{T23}, namely the nonpositivity of $\xi^{\varepsilon}$.
 This then results in another term in the monotonicity formula (Proposition \ref{prop:monotonicity-formula}) from $\xi^{\varepsilon}$ which we have to control.

 We resolve this technical issue by considering an upper bound of $\xi^{\varepsilon}$ (Proposition \ref{prop:upper-bound-discrepancy}), deriving an upper bound of the density ratio (Proposition \ref{prop:upper-bound-density-ratio}) as motivated from \cite{NT25} which considers a spatial forcing term.
-As a result of having Propositions \ref{prop:upper-bound-discrepancy}, \ref{prop:upper-bound-density-ratio}, we obtain \eqref{eq:estimate-xi^+}, which allows us to control the $\xi^{\varepsilon}$-term in the monotonicity formula as desired.
 We then achieve to prove the vanishing of the discrepancy measure (Theorem \ref{thm:vanishing-xi}).

 Keeping this viewpoint, we proceed to follow the framework in \cite[Section 4]{T23}.
 Necessary adaptations, in particular the ones that appear before proving Theorem \ref{thm:vanishing-xi}, are left for the sake of completeness.